ruricolist/overlord/README.md

 to manage other kinds of state.
 This generalized build system is modeled on Redo.

-(Build systems manage state in the file system.
-In Common Lisp, we have a bundle of state which, in many ways, resembles a file system: a set of persistent, mutable locations with first-class, hierarchical addresses.
-Symbols have value cells and function cells (mutable locations); they have property lists; they are used as keys in arbitrary namespaces (more locations); they can be persisted, in fasl files and in saved images; and they are each uniquely addressed with a path (package name, symbol name).)

-The obvious difference between Overlord and Redo in practice is that Redo uses shell scripts, while Overlord’s “scripts” are written in Lisp.
-(It is unimportant because, after all, you can run shell commands from Lisp, or somehow call Lisp from the shell.)
-On the one hand, embedding shell syntax in Lisp is clumsy; on the other hand, Lisp special variables are much superior to any shell-based means for passing information between parent and child scripts.
-(See §5.4.2 in [Grosskurth 2007][Grosskurth].)

-The important thing to remember about Overlord is that, because the goal of Overlord is to maintain the consistency of the whole Lisp system, there is only one project.
-Targets are resolved (i.e. relative pathnames are made absolute) at compile time, not run time, relative to the base inferred for the package which is current at the time they are defined.
-And because all targets are absolute, the directory which is current at the time the build takes place does not matter.

-The fact that there is only one project also changes how patterns are handled.
-Since patterns do not belong to a particular project, they need another form of namespacing.
-Accordingly patterns are given names (when they are defined with `defpattern`) and must be invoked by name.

-All that said, Overlord is a mostly faithful implementation of Redo.
-It differs from Redo principally in having a very different idea of what can be a target.

-Where Overlord deviates from the Redo model is in how it decides what is or is not a target.
-In Redo proper, this depends on the state of the file system – a prerequisite is a target under two conditions: it does not exist, or it exists and has an entry in the database.
-In Overlord, however, the database is discarded with every time the version of Overlord is incremented.
-The same goes for the Lisp implementation.
-The problem, then, is that you could easily end up in a condition where a target is treated as a source file because it exists, and has no entry in the newly created database.
-So instead of relying on the database to determine what is or is not a target, Overlord treats an existing X as a target if and only if there is a build script for X. (If X does not exist, then it is still always treated as a target.)

 ## CLI

 Overlord has basic integration with the command line.